codeWithVishwa/luvra_backend/README.md

 - Images: resized thumbnail (320x320 webp) plus full media upload.
 - Audio & video uploaded via base64; consider direct upload for very large files.
 - Improve playback later using `expo-av` components.
+- Fallback when Cloudinary is not configured: files are stored locally under `/uploads` and served at `GET /uploads/*`.
+This is convenient for local dev but not recommended for production (ephemeral file systems).
+- Limits: avatars up to 5 MB; chat media (image/video/audio) up to 50 MB.
+Adjust in `src/middleware/upload.js` if needed.

 ## Security & Hardening
 - bcrypt for passwords